mmckegg/observ-graph/README.md

 ## API

-each collection is created used as follows:
+each collection is created as follows:

 ```
 var collection = GraphCollection(context)